Patterns

 How Lazy Loading Works

-Most modern browsers, including Chrome, Edge, and Firefox, support the loading="lazy"
+As of recent updates, most modern browsers, including Chrome, Firefox, Edge, and Safari, support the loading='lazy'

 Patterns